 Paragraph A.126 DCLG, 'Fixing our broken housing market,' February 2017.
 Paragraph: 009 Reference ID: 12-009-20140306 (accessed 22/2/17)

-- stream at the appropriate time; and ensuring that the requirements of the plan as a whole will not prejudice the viability of development.23 - 2.37 Paragraph 017 requires that the evidence which accompanies an emerging Local Plan should show how the policies in the plan have been tested for their impact on the viability of development - hence this viability assessment.
+2.37 Paragraph 017 requires that the evidence which accompanies an emerging Local Plan should show how the policies in the plan have been tested for their impact on the viability of development - hence this viability assessment.

 Planning Obligations